lewiswolf/hearing-from-within-a-sound/readme.md

 ![DOI](https://img.shields.io/badge/DOI-10.5281%2Fzenodo.7274474-blue)
 </a> -->

-Max patch and python codebase used for exploring and demonstrating the work described in the AES paper _Hearing from Within a Sound_.
+Max patch and python codebase used for exploring and demonstrating the work described in the AES paper _Hearing from Within a Sound: A Series of Techniques for Deconstructing and Spatialising Timbre_.

 ## Max Project